Kelly Liken: Travels for the Flavor

 My husband and I like to travel a couple times a year really to refresh and recharge that creative spirit.

 I like a nice hotel…I’m not a big camper.

 But you’ll rarely see us in a Cancun or a Puerto Vallarta.
 We’re looking more for the small town where we can immerse ourselves in the culture of the place.

 My husband and I really like to plan our trips not around work.

-As a chef there’s always a part of you that’s asking “where’s the next place that I can try some delicious food” and that really sparked the idea for this trip.
+As a chef there’s always a part of you that’s asking, “Where’s the next place that I can try some delicious food?”
+And that really sparked the idea for a southern trip.
 Those Southern traditions— the barbecue, the bourbon, the New Orleans food scene— they’re what started the idea.
 And those are foods you can’t really get anywhere else but in the South, so we wanted to go to the birthplace of those flavors.